-If you have allegations made against you as a member of staff or volunteer and you wish to discuss the matter with an impartial person, please contact Paddle UK Safeguarding Team.
+If you have allegations made against you and you wish to discuss the matter with an impartial person, please contact the Paddle UK Safeguarding Team.
 They will arrange contact with a Safeguarding Support Officer who can inform you of the investigation process and what you can expect as well as signposting for support and advice.